Skip to the main content.

 Talking through these potential issues and documenting your agreements can save the arguments, your blood pressure, and maybe even the future of your company when you do meet those bumps further down the road.

-Your company’s goals and vision
+Cement your company’s goals and vision

-Yes, this one should be well established.
+Yes, this one should be well-established.
 The market fit.
 The need.
 Your strategy for growth.

 But other eventualities such as acquisitions or new partners are issues with the potential to cause serious friction later on.
 Clarity and transparency from the outset go a long way to nullifying this particular threat.

-Your target market
+Know your target market

 The product/market fit, you should be clear on.
 But that’s only one aspect.
 Have you drilled down on who your viable target market is and how you are going to reach them?